stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 Looking at the `msk` dataset, there are several variables that describe a potential outcome of interest, such as `Overall Survival (Months)` or `Metastatic Site`.
-A potential research question could be “How does `Smoking History` affect the patient’s disease course?”
+A potential research question could be “How is `Smoking History` related to the patient’s disease course?”

 Looking at the `metastatic_BC` dataset, it appears a variable describing an outcome of interest could be `Best Response to Therapy`.
-Particularly, a potential research question could be “Is the variable `Fraction Genome Altered` predictive of the patient’s `Best Response to Therapy`?”.
+Particularly, a potential research question could be “Is the mutational and genomic characteristics of a patient’s tumor predictive of their `Best Response to Therapy`?”.

 After having formulated research questions for both the datasets, I have